Kangana Ranaut: Political opinions and career

 Ranaut identifies with right-wing ideologies, and is a supporter of the Bharatiya Janata Party (BJP) and Prime Minister Narendra Modi.
 An active commenter on social media, she often expresses political views, speaks of her religious affiliation and activity, and voices criticism of liberals as well as the Hindi film industry.
 Her direct ways and confrontational manner, as evidenced in several well-reported public clashes with colleagues around her views, have attracted some media scrutiny.
 In May 2021, Twitter permanently suspended her account for repeated violations of the company's abusive behaviour and hateful conduct policies.
 She returned to the platform when the ban was lifted in January 2023.

 Ranaut has been active on commenting on political figures, some of which have resulted in serious criticism and backlash from several political leaders.
 She criticized then Chief Minister Uddhav Thackeray and his Government for mishandling the death of Sushant Singh Rajput in September 2020, following which several Shiv Sena leaders, including Sanjay Raut issued death threats to her.
 Additionally, on the orders of Shiv Sena leadership, the Brihanmumbai Municipal Corporation issued a backdated notice for illegal modifications of her house and demolished the illegal portions.
-Following the demolishion, the Bombay High Court criticized the BMC and ruled in her favour, noting that BMC acted with malice and ordered the BMC to pay compensation to Ranaut.
+Following the demolition, the Bombay High Court criticized the BMC and ruled in her favour, noting that BMC acted with malice and ordered the BMC to pay compensation to Ranaut.
 Given the nature of threats, Ranaut was given security from the Central Reserve Police Force from the Central Government.
 In November 2021, Ranaut termed India’s 1947 independence as "bheek" (alms) and stated that the country only attained "real freedom" in 2014 when the BJP came into power, a remark that drew widespread criticism across the political spectrum.